hrharkins/flask_pillow/README.md

 The response provided is derived from the following sources:

- 1. The content-type query argument
+ 1. The "content-type" query argument in the request URL OR POST data.
  1. The types available in the accept header, in order of specified priority

-The first one available wins and has a restifarian function call upon it.
+The first one available that has an associated restifarian function call upon it.
 There are a few of these functions configured by default, each of which can be disabled if desired by passing *thing*=False to RESTify(app, ...)

- * html -- text/html -- If html_template is provided, it is used in render_template (by file),
+ * html -- text/html -- If html_template is provided, it is used in
-    or if html_template_source is provided it is used in render_template_string.
+    render_template (by file), or if html_template_source is provided it is used in render_template_string.
  * json -- application/json, text/json

 Custom restifarians